 JJ: The tickets we're talking about here are sold to people who aren't synagogue members, right?
 Or do some synagogues also require members to pay?

-RW: Most synagogues distribute tickets for the High Holidays because it's a way to manage the crowd....
-Most major synagogues will use tickets in order to assign seating and manage the crowds -- for members and for nonmembers.
+RW: Most synagogues distribute tickets for the High Holidays because it's a way to manage the crowd.
+At Valley Beth Shalom, which is my synagogue, my guess is that there are going to be at least 5,000 people going to services.
+So they, and most major synagogues, will use tickets in order to assign seating and manage the crowds -- for members and for nonmembers.
 There are other synagogues for whom this is anathema.
-For them, it's first-come first-served.
+For them, it's first come, first served.
 Which is much more egalitarian on the surface of it, I guess.
 But then, you know, there's a challenge.

 JJ: Someone who's a regular could end up running a little late and not get a seat.